 After reviewing your academic record and Academic Self-Reflection, the Dean will make one of the following determinations:

-Reinstate you, allowing you to remain enrolled under Academic Review.
+• Reinstate you, allowing you to remain enrolled under Academic Notice.
 You will then be required to meet with an L&S Academic Advisor and may need to follow an Academic Enrollment Agreement which specifies additional conditions for continued enrollment.

 OR